Iron Triggers Free Radical Activity

-Free radical activity, also called oxidative stress
+Iron induced free radical activity, also called oxidative stress

-As a chemical component of heme in hemoglobin iron is capable of carrying oxygen through out the body.
+As a chemical component of heme in hemoglobin iron is capable of carrying oxygen throughout the body.
 Behaving in this way, iron is a lifesaver.
 However, “free” or unbound iron can contribute to the development of free radicals (FR).

 Free radicals (FR) are normal byproducts of human metabolism as oxygen is utilized.
 FRs are atoms or a group of atoms that have at least one unpaired electron.
 More stable and less reactive chemical structures as a rule have their electrons all paired to one another.
 Since this is not the case with free radicals, FRs are constantly on the hunt for that additional electron and are highly reactive with other chemicals in the body.

 Free radicals can also change the structure of DNA.
 Once DNA is changed (altered, mutated), it is passed on in this mutated form for all future generations.
 The free radical doesn’t care about preserving a human cell or DNA, it only wants its missing part.
 Ravaged atoms within the cell are now also missing a part, which creates a chain reaction unleashing free radical activity.
-Examples of free radical damage or oxidation include rotting foods, rust that you might see on a car or lawn furniture.
+Examples of free radical damage or oxidation include rotting foods, rust that you might see on a car, lawn furniture or in your bathtub.

 Often – as in the case of the oxidation of fats – this sets off chain reactions, with one radical causing the destruction of hundreds or thousands of previously normal molecules.
 Iron-triggered free radical activity can contribute to liver disease, pancreatic “burn out” (type II diabetes), joint disease, heart disease, neurological problems, and accelerate aging.